WebReflection/wru/README.md

 `wru.debug()` is a method used to export, track, test, or change internals.
 You should never use this method unless strictly necessary but it's there for debugging purpose.
 `wru.debug()` is automatically removed from built versions so that no evaluation of internals can be possible.

+If you want to have an overall view of the framework check already built output since if not familiar with this build process it may be hard at the beginning.

+This is the [HTML version](https://github.com/WebReflection/wru/blob/master/build/wru.dom.js), and this is the [console one](https://github.com/WebReflection/wru/blob/master/build/wru.console.max.js), you will notice things make sense there since the order is specified in the [build.py](https://github.com/WebReflection/wru/blob/master/builder/build.py) file.

 wru against others
 ==================